wendyverdonk93/docs/content/api/payment_methods/post-order-ideal.md

 {{< /code-block >}}
 {{< description >}}
 ## iDEAL
-### Redirect - iDEAL
+See also Payment methods – [iDEAL](/payments/methods/banks/ideal).

-Creates a iDEAL [redirect](/developer/api/difference-between-direct-and-redirect) order.
+### Redirect

-In the case of a _Redirect_ transaction, the customer will be sent to the MultiSafepay payment page where it will then be possible to select iDEAL as a payment method.
+- Creates a [redirect](/developer/api/difference-between-direct-and-redirect) order.
+Customers are redirected to a MultiSafepay payment page where they can to select iDEAL as a payment method.
 - All fields must be completed correctly.
 - All of the following parameters are required fields.

 **Parameters**